Knowledge Nodes (Knowledge Ontology Execution Nodes)

 Error: "Column 'xyz' not in schema whitelist"

-Solution: Only return columns defined in Workshop UI Column Schema
+Only return Column Ids defined in your Column Schema tab.

 Error: "Response validation failed"